Interviews

 I see you work a lot with the youth in Jersey City, NJ.
 What initiatives and/or programs are you involved with, in helping with the youth?

-I have just put together a 16 class creative writing workshop proposal for 9th-12th graders that i will be teaching at the CUDA/NBK Community Center in JC once all the paperwork is done.
+I have just put together a 16 class creative writing workshop proposal for 9th-12th graders.
+I will be teaching this at the CUDA/NBK Community Center in Jersey City.
 We also do monthly food & clothing drives every 3rd Sunday of the month on Grant & MLK.

 How does it feel to be able to give back to the community?